crankeye/php-office-auto-pilot/README.md

 - Change the $api_app_id and $api_key to your app_id/key.
 See "Setttings -> Developer Preferences and Resources -> OfficeAutoPilot API Instructions and Key Manager" or vist: https://www1.moon-ray.com/v2.4/admin.php?action=api
 - Make sure your app_id/key has the correct permissions.

+See the examples.php for a list of examples.

 List of Supported Functions
 ---------------------------